Ayfri/Ayfri/README.md

 # Hi there, I'm Ayfri 👋
 ### What do I do ?
-I'm a french student, coding mainly in TypeScript, Kotlin, Java, JavaScript and briefly other languages.<br>
+I'm a french student, coding mainly in TypeScript, Kotlin, Java, JavaScript, Go and briefly other languages.<br>
 I do mainly games, discord bots, minecraft mods, useful librairies and other, I also love experimenting with new technologies and new types of projects.<br>
 > _Note : Part of my work is now done on live on [twitch](https://www.twitch.tv/ayfri1015)._<br>
 <br>